 Often based on performances and constructed scenarios, Meiro Koizumi’s video installations investigate the boundaries between public and private, which are of particular importance in his native Japanese culture.

-His recent solo exhibitions include Today My Empire Sings, De Hallen Haarlem, the Netherlands (2016); Portrait of a Failed Silence, Museo Universitario Arte Contemporaneo, Mexico City (2015); Trapped Voice Would Dream of Silence, Arts Maebashi, Maebashi, Japan (2015) Project Series 99: Meiro Koizumi, Museum of Modern Art, New York (2013) and Human Opera, San Art, Ho Chi Minh, Vietnam (2012).
-Among his group exhibitions are Negotiating the Future, Asian Art Biennale, National Taiwan Museum of Fine Art, Taichung (2017); Reenacting History, National Museum of Modern and Contemporary Art, Gwacheon, Korea (2017); The Grand Balcony, La Biennale Montréal (2016); The Time is Out of Joint, Sharjah Art Foundation (2016); Maju Kena, Mundur Kena: Bertindak Sekarang, Jakarta Biennale (2015); Roppongi Crossing, Mori Art Museum, Tokyo (2013); Future Generation Art Prize, Pinchuk Art Center, Kiev (2012) and Aichi Triennale, Japan (2010).
+His recent solo exhibitions include Battlelands, Minneapolis Institute of Fine Art, US (2019), White Rainbow, London (2018) and Pérez Art Museum Miami (2018); Le nouveau soufflé après la tempête, MAC VAL, Val-de-Marne, France (2018); Today My Empire Sings, Vacant, Tokyo (2017) and De Hallen Haarlem, the Netherlands (2016); Portrait of a Failed Silence, Museo Universitario Arte Contemporaneo, Mexico City (2015); Trapped Voice Would Dream of Silence, Arts Maebashi, Maebashi, Japan (2015); Project Series 99: Meiro Koizumi, Museum of Modern Art, New York (2013) and Human Opera, San Art, Ho Chi Minh City, Vietnam (2012).
+His work has been shown in group exhibitions at the Shanghai Biennale (2018); Queensland Art Gallery, Brisbane (2018); Daimler Contemporary Berlin (2018); Toyota Municipal Museum of Art, Aichi, Japan (2018); National Museum of Art, Osaka (2018); Asian Art Biennale, National Taiwan Museum of Fine Art, Taichung (2017); National Museum of Modern and Contemporary Art, Gwacheon, Korea (2017); La Biennale Montréal (2016) and Sharjah Art Foundation (2016), among others.

 Sharjah Biennial 14

 The Time is Out of Joint (2016)